FStarLang/FStar/pulse/CONTRIBUTING.md

 `share/pulse` contains all examples and tests.
 You can run `make -j -C share/pulse` to verify and test them.
 This rule will work whether you have Karamel or not.
-If you have Karamel, then this rule will also extract and compile (and sometimes run) C extraction examples.
+If you have Karamel with the `KRML_HOME` variable set, then this rule will also extract and compile (and sometimes run) C extraction examples.
 Alternatively, you can run `make -j test` from the Pulse root directory, which will build Pulse beforehand.

 If you have Docker, you can run `docker build -f src/ci/opam.Dockerfile .` to test the opam installation of Pulse